EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ```

 !!!
 Important
-    Secure Virtual Desktop users should see the [Secure Virtual Desktop FAQs](../securevirtualdesktop/faq.md#aws-cli) for additional steps on how to set up AWS CLI in the Secure Virtual Desktop environment.
+    Confidential Data Workspace users should see the [Confidential Data Workspace FAQs](../confidentialdataworkspace/faq.md#aws-cli) for additional steps on how to set up AWS CLI in the Confidential Data Workspace environment.

 ### Commands